auth0/docs/articles/monitoring/guides/check-external-services.md

 # Check External Services Status

+You may want to monitor any remote identity providers you use with your Auth0 connections to quickly isolate the source of the problem.

-If you see potential issues with your Auth0 service, but the monitoring endpoints and [Auth0 Status](https://status.auth0.com) aren't indicating any problems, check the status of the external services that you use alongside Auth0, such as:
+If you see potential issues with your Auth0 service, but [Auth0 Status](https://status.auth0.com) doesn't indicate any problems, check the status of any external services that you use with Auth0, such as:

 * [Amazon Web Services](https://status.aws.amazon.com/)
 * [Azure Active Directory](https://azure.microsoft.com/en-us/status/)